 If you think your child might have a mental health condition, you should seek professional help.
-Some children benefit from psychological therapy, such as counselling or therapy.
+Some children and young people benefit from psychological therapy, such as counselling or therapy.
 There are lots of different forms of psychological therapy, and your GP should be able to help you decide which form is best for your child and how to access it.
-In many areas, there may be specialist help available for deaf children with varying communication needs.
+In many areas, there may be specialist help available for deaf children and deaf people with varying communication needs.

 Before you go to the GP, talk to your child about what you’re going to ask the doctor.
 If your child is old enough, encourage them to speak to the GP themselves, and ask them if they’d like you to go into the office with them or wait outside.
 Watch our video for advice on how to help deaf children visit the doctor independently.
 If your child would prefer you to do the talking, make sure they feel involved in the conversation and agree with the direction of treatment.

 The GP will ask questions about your child’s emotions and behaviours, including how long they have been feeling this way.
 It may be helpful to make a note of your mutual concerns in advance of the appointment in case either you or your child forget anything on the day.

 If your child is a British Sign Language (BSL) user, make sure that the GP is aware of this when you book the appointment and ask them to book a registered BSL interpreter.
 It will be easier to be honest about your concerns if you’re not also having to interpret for your child at the same time.

 Your GP may not be aware of specialist support for deaf children in your area.
 Try to research what is available in advance so that you can help the GP identify the most appropriate treatment.
 Inform your GP about Deaf CAMHS as they may not be aware of this specialist service in particular.
 Your GP will be able to refer your child to CAMHS or Deaf CAMHS if they think your child needs further assessment.
 You might also find it helpful to speak to your child’s Teacher of the Deaf or school staff about specialist services in your local offer.